C-LAEF/claef_1k_doc/docs/Logs.md

 ---

+### 05.12.2023 12 UTC
+- major update of suite creation/scripts.
+Use config_oper.toml for esuite unter zat2.
+- In 12 UTC run, EDA an stochastic physics was switched on by mistake for all members.
+Fixed for 15 UTC run.

 ### 22.11.2023 15 UTC
 - switch off GPS assim.
 Has been active by mistake and was running without bias correction